Sentry doesn't speak Shopify. Bloodhound does.

 Yes.
 They don't overlap significantly.
 If you have an engineering team that already uses Sentry for your custom backend services, Bloodhound can sit alongside it handling the ecommerce-specific layer: storefront monitoring, checkout instrumentation, performance metrics, third-party script analytics, and security scanning.
 The tools answer different questions.

 No SDK configuration.
 No developer required.
-Free plan available.
+14-day free trial.